tsrahul1996/TweetsFetcher/README.md

 ### Configuration

 #### Twitter developer App
-Accessing the Twitter APIs requires a set of credentials that you must pass with each request.You have to create a twitter developer account and create new project indorder retrive these credentials.
+Accessing the Twitter APIs requires a set of credentials that you must pass with each request.You have to create a twitter developer account and new project inorder to retrive these credentials.
 The steps are explained in the following link.

 https://developer.twitter.com/en/docs/apps/overview

 #### App Configuration

-The credentials from your twitter dev account (apiKey and apiKeySecret) are configured in order to get your app working.
+The credentials from your twitter development account (apiKey and apiKeySecret) are configured to get your app working.

 tweetFetcher.apiKey = ${your apiKey}